Riaz-Micro/Riaz-Micro/README.md

 - 👋 Hi, I’m @Riaz-Micro
 - 👀 I’m interested in movies, playing games and coding
-- 🌱 I’m currently learning WORDPRESS
+- 🌱 I’m currently learning React and Laravel
 - 💞️ I’m looking to collaborate on GOOD PROJECT
 - 📫 How to reach me : riazuddinmicroters@gmail.com
 - ⚡ Fun fact: Need Sleep